 On Air Now

-Game of Thrones Season 8 is nearly upon us, so here’s a closer look at Ramin Djawadi’s famous soundtrack for the HBO fantasy series – from the name of the theme to the instrument that takes a starring role.
+A close look at Ramin Djawadi’s rich soundtrack for the HBO fantasy series – from the stirring main theme to the instrument that takes a starring role.

 It has won a Primetime Emmy for Outstanding Music Composition, two ASCAP Awards and was nominated for a Grammy.
-In fact, it is so popular that producers decided to create a Game of Thrones Live Concert Experience, which toured the US, UK and Canada last year.
+In fact, it is so popular that producers decided to create a Game of Thrones Live Concert Experience, which toured the US, UK and Canada a few years ago.

-With the release date for Game of Thrones season 8 confirmed as 14 April 2019, here’s everything you need to know about the German-Iranian composer’s epic soundtrack.
+With the Game of Thrones prequel, House of the Dragon, slated for release in 2022, here’s everything you need to know about the sweeping GoT soundtrack.

 The title theme is simply called ‘Game of Thrones Theme’, but is also referred to as ‘Main Titles’ on Game of Thrones soundtrack albums.

 The opening credits of Game of Thrones is the most famous piece of music from the series but Ramin Djawadi has written the music for all eight seasons, including the upcoming season.

 As well as the main theme, distinct individual themes have been created for some of the main characters and Houses.